espressif/esp-mdf/examples/development_kit/button/README.md

 ### 1. Preparation

-As ESP32-MeshKit-Button cannot serve as a root node and can only work with ESP32-MeshKit-Light devices, it needs to be added to an already existing ESP-MESH network which includes at least one ESP32-MeshKit-Light device.
+As ESP32-MeshKit-Button cannot serve as a root node and can only work with ESP32-MeshKit-Light devices, it needs to be added to an already existing ESP-WIFI-MESH network which includes at least one ESP32-MeshKit-Light device.

-For more details on how to establish an ESP-MESH network, please refer to [ESP32-MeshKit Guide](../README.md).
+For more details on how to establish an ESP-WIFI-MESH network, please refer to [ESP32-MeshKit Guide](../README.md).

 <div align=center>
 <img src="docs/_static/en/function_flow_chart.png"  width="850">